THE INSTRUCTIONS BELOW ARE A DRAFT AND SHOULD NOT BE USED FOR PRODUCTION WORK!

 If the submersible pump is not and/or water is not circulating around table, pull the pump up to clean the inlet of debris if needed.
 Reposition to ensure flow.

-5) On the left side of main panel located on the wall, turn on control toggle switch and turn the servo drive rotary dial clockwise 90 degrees so it is pointing upwards.
-Insert the USB drive into the front of the main panel.
+5) On the left side of main panel located on the wall, turn on control toggle switch and turn the servo drive rotary dial clockwise 90 degrees so it is pointing upward.

 6) The computer will boot up.
 Open these instructions.
-After the computer boots up double click on the PlasmaCNC icon to start the CNC program.
-Familiarize yourself with the PlasmaCNC user interface as shown below.
-Take particular note of the controls indicated on the screenshot:
+After the computer boots up double click on the Plasma CNC icon to start the CNC program.

-7) After the program has finalized start-up push the large Red Reset button to clear.
+7) After the program has finalized start-up, push the large Red Reset button to clear.

 “4032 Reset cleared” will show on the command pane.